Alexandra House: History

 electric lights installed by the Hongkong Electric Company.
-It was demolished in 1952.
+It was demolished in 1950.

-The second generation building, "Alexandra House", was built in two phases, between 1952 and 1954.
-It was demolished in 1975.
+The second generation building, "Alexandra House", was built in two phases—Phase 1 (on the site of Alexandra Building) between 1950 and 1952, and Phase 2 (on the site of Chung Tin Building and Hotel Cecil) between 1954 and 1956.
+Demolition started on 29 May 1974.

 The current building, a 34-storey tower, was developed by Hongkong Land at a cost of HK$106 million.
 The plans were approved by the Building Authority in 1975.
 The tower was constructed by Paul Y. Construction and was the tallest building in Hong Kong to be constructed by slip forming to that date.
 The tower houses 15 lifts, and the design of the public plaza included the first outdoor escalators in Hong Kong.
 The building was topped out in May 1976.
 It received an occupation permit in September 1976.

 After the building was completed, Hongkong Land moved their headquarters there.

 In 2002, Hongkong Land refurnished the podium of Alexandra House, a new entrance at Chater Road and new retail spaces were created.

 In 2012, Hongkong Land launched the brand "LANDMARK", which represents the 4 retail buildings of its Central portfolio, including the retail podium of Alexandra House, which was renamed as Landmark Alexandra.

 Tenants

 The three Michelin-starred restaurant 8½ Otto e Mezzo is located within Alexandra House.
 The retail podium, Landmark Alexandra, is occupied by international brands such as Prada, Burberry, Dolce & Gabbana and Ermenegildo Zegna.
-The commercial building consists of notable tenants and firms such as Christie's, Deacons, Linklaters, Richards Butler, and Sullivan & Cromwell.
+The commercial building consists of notable tenants and firms such as Christie's, Deacons, Dorsey & Whitney, Howse Williams, Linklaters, Milbank, Sullivan & Cromwell and Weil, Gotshal & Manges.